joshuadavis1990/garden-planner/README.md

 ### Overview of the Kanban Framework

 Throughout the process of developing the Garden Planner API, I used the popular Kanban framework to implement an agile methodology to development and project management.
-"Kanban" is the Japanese word for "visual signal" (*What is a kanban board?*) and, therefore, a Kanban board requires a visual representation all the items needing to be completing, which was greatly beneficial in allowing me to see my progress over time.
+"Kanban" is the Japanese word for "visual signal" (*What is a kanban board?*) and, therefore, a Kanban board requires a visual representation of all the items needing to be completed, which was greatly beneficial in allowing me to see my progress over time.

 I used Trello to implement a digital Kanban board to maximise efficiency.
 I set up the basic columns to be: